Medical Editor: John P. Cunha, DO, FACOEP

-Anturol (oxybutynin) is indicated for treatment of overactive bladder with symptoms of urge urinary incontinence, urgency, and frequency.
-Anturol is not available in a generic form.
-Reported side effects include dry mouth and itching at the site of application.
+Anturol (oxybutynin) is an antispasmodic, antimuscarinic agent indicated for treatment of overactive bladder with symptoms of urge urinary incontinence, urgency, and frequency.
+Side effects of Anturol include:

 The recommended dosage is three pumps of Anturol (84 mg/day) applied once daily to clean, dry, intact skin on the abdomen, or upper arms/shoulders, or thighs.
 Application sites may be rotated to reduce the potential for local site reactions.
 The drug is only used topically on skin.
 Serious side effects may include gastric and urinary retention; patients with narrow angle glaucoma or myasthenia gravis may have their symptoms increased.
 Women should tell their doctors if they are pregnant or planning to become pregnant.
 It is not known if Anturol will harm unborn babies.
 Women should also tell their doctors in they are breastfeeding or planning to breastfeed.
 It is not known if Anturol passes into breast milk.
 Safety and effectiveness of Anturol in pediatric patients is not known.

 Our Anturol Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trial of another drug and may not reflect the rates observed in practice.